Skip to content

 Supported Connectors

-AWS S3 s3 compatible object storage via aiobotocore
+AWS S3 (default) s3 compatible object storage via aiobotocore πŸ“– Docs

-In-Memory (default) great for and tests and development
+In-Memory great for and tests and development πŸ“– Docs

 Supported Backends